 What about the scenes set in Poland, Berlin and Paris circa 1939?
 All of these were filmed in Prague, the capital of the Czech Republic.
 Well, almost all.
 "We also pretended parts of Manchester were Warsaw," Smith told us.
 "And parts of Wigan were Paris.
 It was a really confusing shoot!"

 Scenes of war-torn Warsaw were also filmed in Prague.
 "We found this amazing location just outside the site, this devastated factory," explained Helen Ziegler, executive producer.
 "It looked like it had been bombed [it had actually been half-demolished] and it had this eerie beauty to it."

 Smith added: "Obviously there’s a lot of CGI in the show, but we tried to use as many real things as possible and augment, rather than create, so it felt truthful and realistic."

-Later in the series, you might also recognise the beaches of Blackpool masquerading as the shores of Dunkirk.
-Specifically, the staging of the famous evacuation, which takes place in episode five, was filmed on St Anne’s Beach, close to the town’s airport.
+Later in the first season, you might also have recognised the beaches of Blackpool masquerading as the shores of Dunkirk.
+Specifically, the staging of the famous evacuation, which takes place in episode 5, was filmed on St Anne’s Beach, close to the town’s airport.